The influence of cold Jupiters in the formation of close-in planets. I. planetesimal transport: Introduction

 \subsection{Motivation}

 Recent exoplanet observations show that the presence of cold giant planets may increase the probability of finding an inner super-Earth in the same system \citep{correlation1,correlation2}.
 These works estimate that the probability of having at least one super-Earth given a cold giant in the exoplanetary system is $\sim 50-100\%$ (within 1$\sigma$; more recently \citealt{correlation_2021} also found such a correlation, albeit less significant).
+Nevertheless, this trend is a subject of current debate, with other works claiming the contrary, i.e., an anti-correlation \citep[e.g.][]{bonomo}.
 Thus, understanding the role that cold Jovians have at promoting (or inhibiting) the formation of inner super-Earths is a key step forward in building a complete picture of planet formation.

-According to current formation models that rely on the transport of rocky material (e.g., pebbles or cores) from the outer regions to assemble super-Earths in the inner au, the presence of a cold Jupiter is seen as an obstacle, and thus generally predict an anti-correlation (e.g. \citealt{survey}).
-Indeed, in the pebble accretion model, planets form from planetesimal cores that accrete pebbles until they become sufficiently large (\citealt{pebble1}; \citealt{pebble2}).
+According to some formation models the presence of a cold Jupiter is seen as an obstacle to super-Earth formation.
+These models generally rely on the transport of rocky material (e.g., pebbles or cores) from the outer regions of the disk to the inner regions to form super-Earths.
+This is why, usually, an anti-correlation is predicted (e.g. \citealt{survey}) between super-Earths and Cold Jupiters.

+Indeed, in the pebble accretion model, planets form from planetesimals that accrete pebbles until they become sufficiently large (\citealt{pebble1}; \citealt{pebble2}).
 However, if a giant planet is formed early on in the outer regions of the protoplanetary disk, it would quench the flux of pebbles to the inner system.
 This is because the typical core of the Jovian reaches the pebble isolation mass \citep{Lambrechts_2014}.
 This blockage should halt the accretion of pebbles by the inner planetesimals, limiting the formation of other planets interior to the initial gas giant as the remaining pebbles would just drift towards the star too quickly.
-Also, the same pressure bump forming the gas giant would quench the pebble flux \citep{izidoro2021}.
+Also, the same pressure bump aiding the formation of the gas giant would quench the pebble flux \citep{izidoro2021}.

 Instead of pebbles, the influx of solids may be dominated by cores undergoing type-I migration that park into super-Earth orbits.
 However, the formation of a giant planet would also prevent their migration, giving rise to an anti-correlation between the two populations \citep{izidoro2015}.